bsg-idea/bsg_micro_designs/README.md

 # BSG Micro Designs Overview
 In an effort to support the open source hardware development, the bsg_micro_designs repository contains the Verilog version of basejump_stl designs (https://github.com/bespoke-silicon-group/basejump_stl).
 The designs in this repository were translated from Systemverilog to verilog, through bsg_sv2v (https://github.com/bespoke-silicon-group/bsg_sv2v), to be complient with most of the open source CAD tools.
-Furthermore, you may synthesize the RTL designs in this repository through Yosys (https://github.com/YosysHQ/yosys) to obtain performance and area metrics.
+Furthermore, you can synthesize the RTL designs in this repository through Yosys (https://github.com/YosysHQ/yosys) to obtain performance and area metrics.

 ## Structure
 Each top level folder is similar to the structure of basejump_stl.
 Within each specific design folders there are four more folders based on the parameters.
 Within each of the four parameter based folders, you'll see a "top.v" and a sdc folder that contains the constraints.sdc file.
 See image below: